When choosing the best cage for your new chinchilla, you have more to consider than price.

 Additionally, chinchillas are incredibly agile and get relatively crazy a few times per day when they are not sleeping.

-Ensuring that chinchillas can use their natural abilities to spring around the cage is an absolute must, and one of the most significant considerations factored into the top 3 chinchilla cages I will recommend at the end of this post.
+Ensuring that chinchillas can use their natural abilities to spring around the cage is an absolute must, and one of the most significant considerations factored into the 3 best chinchilla cages I recommended above.

 Tip #2- Don’t Go to Cheap, Durability Matters